hxy9243/hxy9243.github.io/source/_posts/2016-01-Reading-Summary-2016-01.md

 ### [A critique of "How to C in 2016" by Matt](https://github.com/Keith-S-Thompson/how-to-c-response/blob/master/README.md)

-A good review as well as critique to the original ["How to C in 2016"](https://matt.sh/howto-c), debunking some myths, and suggestions on how to really code in C.
+A good review as well as critique to the original ["How to C in 2016"](https://matt.sh/howto-c), debunking some myths, and making suggestions on how to really code in C.

 # Miscellany